-Primary Project Partners
+Partners

-The authorizing federal legislation requires that professional development projects funded through the grant include eligible partnerships.
+Primary Project The authorizing federal legislation requires that professional development projects funded through the grant include eligible partnerships.
 Applicants must ensure that the narrative identifies the following three (3) statutory partners:

-- A division or department that prepares teachers and school principals at an institution of higher education (IHE), public or independent, with DESEapproved teacher education programs - A school or department of arts and sciences at a public or independent IHE - At least one high-need school district (local educational agency).
-(See Appendix C for a list of eligible high-need school districts.)
+- A division or department that prepares teachers and school principals at an institution of higher education (IHE), public or independent, with a DESEapproved teacher education program - A school or department of arts and sciences at a public or independent IHE - At least one high-need school district (local educational agency).
+(See Appendix C for a list of eligible high-need school districts and charter schools.)

-&lt;sup>2 Up to three years.

 In addition, an institution of higher education must be designated as the lead fiscal agent.

-A community college may be one of the statutorily required principal partners only if the community college is a member in good standing with the statewide articulated AAT agreement.
-A list of community colleges affiliated with the AAT is available at http://www.dhe.mo.gov/signatoryinst.shtml.
-If the lead institution is a community college, another IHE that is a four-year public or private institution must be a partner.
+A community college may be a principal partner only if the college has a Department of Elementary and Secondary Education (DESE)-approved program that prepares teachers.
+A list of community colleges with DESE-approved teacher education programs is available at http://dese.mo.gov/divteachqual/teached/directory/jrcollegedrcty.pdf.
+If a community college is designated as the lead institution and/or fiscal agent for the grant, a four-year IHE must be the other higher education partner.